Overview

 - Washing your hands before and after you touch the area helps prevent the spread of infection.

-- Once the boil opens and fluid comes out, keeping the area clean helps prevent the spread of infection.
+- Keeping the area clean once the boil opens and fluid comes out helps prevent the spread of infection.
 There are different boil healing stages.
 Using a loose gauze bandage to cover the area can help protect the area.

 - Wearing loose-fitting clothing helps prevent irritation of bumps on genitals and massive boils bursting.